Nightmareloil/Scripts/SECURITY.md

     -- Stats Update Loop
     task.spawn(function()
-        while mainPanel and mainPanel.Parent do
-            if selectedPlayer and selectedPlayer.Parent then
+        while mainPanel and mainPanel.Parent and statsDisplay do if selectedPlayer and selectedPlayer.Parent then
                 local stats = getPlayerStats(selectedPlayer)
                 local statsText = string.format(